SzymonSar/Integracja-Sys-Inf/sql-exercises/README.md

 **Zadanie 19**

-Saving and restoring data as text:

 1. Re-create the notes table in an in-memory database and then use SQLite's .output and .dump commands to save the database to a file called notes.sql.
 Inspect the contents of this file: how has your data been stored?

-2. Start a fresh SQLite session and load notes.sql using the .read command.
-Inspect the database using .schema and select *: is everything as you expected?

 **Plik**
 [exercise-19](./exercise-19.txt)